 Driving is an important form of freedom and independence for an elderly person.
 It is not something anyone wants to take away.
 However, many elderly drivers come to a point where they can no longer safely control a vehicle due to physical and/or mental handicaps.
-Allowing an unqualified elderly driver to remain behind the wheel can cause serious car accidents.
+Allowing an unqualified elderly driver to remain behind the wheel can cause serious car accidents in Albuquerque.
 If you are involved in a wreck as an elderly person or the other driver, learn your rights under New Mexico law.

 What Percentage of Car Accidents Are Caused By Older Drivers?

 Safely operating a motor vehicle takes certain physical and cognitive capabilities.
 A driver must be strong enough to shift gears, push the pedals and control the steering wheel.
 A driver must also have enough flexibility and mobility to move his or her neck and head around to see, as well as quick enough reflexes to react to changing roadway situations.
 Cognitively, a driver must be alert and able to make sound decisions and judgment calls.
 A driver cannot be mentally distracted, confused or disoriented enough to impact the driving ability.